Captive Portals

 WiFi Profiles

-The SSID field is used to set the SSID that will be contained in the profile that the client device will connect to after downloading the profile.
+SSID The SSID that the client device will connect to after downloading the profile.

-The Default checkbox, if checked specifies that this WiFi Profile will apply to all landing portals.
+Default If checked, this WiFi Profile applies to all landing portals.

-The Landing Portals field allows the operator to specify which landing portal(s) will present the WiFi Profile when the client device successfully connects.
+Landing Portals Specifies which landing portal(s) will present this WiFi Profile when a client successfully connects.